disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 }
 ```

-P represents an abstractr context against which operations are going
+P represents an abstract context against which operations are going
 to run against.
 The abstact context has 5 type parameters:
 * input,
 * error,